 Not all bleeding during pregnancy automatically indicates a miscarriage.
 While it is a likely outcome in the first trimester for almost 20% of all pregnant women, there are multiple other reasons for light spotting or bleeding during the first 20 weeks of pregnancy.
-Here’s how to tell what’s normal and what’s not when you bleed during pregnancy:
+Here’s how to tell what’s normal and what’s not when you bleed during pregnancy.
+However, see a gynecologist if the bleeding seems abnormal.

 You may experience light bleeding around the time of your period had you not been pregnant.
 This is due to a delayed response by the menstrual cycle-controlling hormones, which results in one-time or multiple light, monthly in bleeds in some women.